 Home water quality or comprehensive water laboratory tests are solutions to alleviate concerns over the safety of the water supply.
 All homeowners should be aware of any possible contaminants in their local water supplies.
 Many water authorities send annual water quality reports to consumers.
 However, water quality tests or in-depth lab tests are options that environmentally conscious individuals should consider.

-Do-it-Yourself Water Testing Kits
+DIY Water Testing Kits

 Consumers do not need specialized training or a lot of money to test the water in their homes.
 Many companies offer inexpensive do-it-yourself (DIY) water testing kits that can be purchased at home improvement stores or online.
 DIY kits are sensitive enough to detect bacteria, lead, pesticides, nitrates, chlorine, and hardness.
 There are several options of DIY home water test kits to choose from.

-- Cost-Effective.
+- Cost-effective.
 Test strips are inexpensive, chemical-free, and offer quick results.

-- Color-Coded.
+- Color-coded.
 Color comparators are more efficient than test strips and provide color-coded results that identify contaminants.

-- Greater Efficiency.
+- Greater efficiency.
 Electronic colorimeters are the most expensive and efficient of the tests.
 They remove many of the problems associated with human interpretation.

 To test the water in your home, identify the water source, determine what contaminants you want to assess, and determine the best testing method to use.
 Always follow testing procedures carefully for more accurate results.